Stuycs-K/final-project-10-lin-ken-wu-eric/README.md

 ### Demos

 There are "n" demos that we have created.
 Some of them are new, while others uses the preexisting code from the examples as a template.
-These demos are also written in C, so you would need to compile them first.
+These demos are also written in C and Java, so you would need to compile them first.

 ```
 make compile
 ```

+> [!NOTE]
+> There will be warnings after compiling the C file but it doesn't affect outcome of the code at all.

-One of the examples is the donut code.
-We modify the code from the example in order to perform another function.
+One of the demos is the donut code.
+We modified the code from the example in order to perform another function.
 Running the following command would bring up that animation.
+You need to put two integers as arguments to change the speed.

 ```
-make donut
+make donut ARGS="int1 int2"
 ```

 > [!NOTE]